leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 ### Groups

 A port can be assigned to exactly one group.
-Groups have an ID, a label and a parent group which allows you to construct hierarchies of groups.
-How exactly groups are presented to the user is up to a GUI implementation; however, the intended way is to show a tree of labels for the user to choose, and to display all ports of the selected group node and all of its sub-groups.
+Groups have an ID, a label and an optional parent group which allows you to construct hierarchies of groups.
+How exactly groups are presented to the user is up to a GUI implementation; however, the intended way is to show a tree of labels for the user to choose from, and to display all ports of the selected group node and all of its sub-groups.

 Groups are defined as nodes in the `Root` section.
 Their `Type` is set to `Group`.
 This example defines two groups, `MainGroup` and `DigitalPorts`: